 My formal studies in museum education began in 1989 with an internship at the Abilene Museum of Art, which was transitioning to become the Grace Museum.
 As an undergraduate art major, I was thrilled to spend two summers investigating how museums operate as I worked closely with the curator and director.
 My tasks included hanging artwork for exhibition, photographing and cataloging about 500 items in the museum's collection, assisting with office duties and donor events, and transferring collections data onto a newly purchased software program.

 Later, as a K-12 educator in the Dallas-Fort Worth area, I organized many museum field trips and cultivated a strong relationship with the museum educators.
-Every group of students and chaperones included people who had never been in a museum before that moment.
+Every group of students and chaperones I brought included people who had never been in a museum before that moment.
 Knowing that their lives will be enhanced by direct encounters with artwork encouraged me to keep planning the trips and working to ensure successful visits.

-While in the doctoral program at the University of North Texas, my expertise was enhanced by close study with Dr. Laura Evans in the Museum Studies program.
+While in the doctoral program at the University of North Texas, my expertise was further enhanced with Dr. Laura Evans in the Museum Studies program.
 Through her classes my knowledge about the history of museums, particularly in the United States, was deepened.
 We investigated the education programs at the many fine museums in the area including the Dallas Museum of Art, the Nasher Sculpture Center, the Kimbell Museum, the Meadows Museum, the Carter Museum of American Art, the Rochofsky Warehouse, and the Fort Worth Modern Art Museum.
 At each institution we were given an inside look at how they run their education and docent programs, manage archives, summer youth programs, and community outreach.
 We talked with educators and curators, cultivated relationships and shared best practices for learning through living encounters with art.

 As an instructor of art education courses, I have made museum studies a vital element of the curriculum.
 Whether preparing for the classroom or a career in a museum, the relationship between schools and museums is an empowering partnership, offering learners of all ages the opportunity to connect with meaningful artwork and innovative ideas.